Finally! Panasonic S1H now official, with 6K video and a new 24.2MP full-frame sensor

 New lenses

-Pricing for the UK and Australia has not yet been made available.
+Pricing for the UK (for camera and lenses) has not yet been made available.